 Mr. FORD of Tennessee.
 I think we ought to redefine the issue.
-I think we ought to redefine the issue.
 I think it is obvious that the gentleman would like to go back to his district and tell some people that he has supported a new holiday for Dr. King and at the same time tell them, "We are not going to treat it like other national holidays."

-I would like to close by saying, if we intend to preserve the dignity and honor of future holidays, then we have no other choice but to vote against the amendment that is offered by my colleague from Tennessee (Mr. BEARD).
+I would like to close by saying, if we intend to preserve the dignity and honor of future holidays, then we have no other choice but to vote against the amendment that is offered by my colleague from Tennessee (Mr. Beard).